 Not all woods create a pleasant taste (pine, for instance), so if you're new to smoking you might want to stick to the chips that are commercially available like mesquite, hickory and oak wood.
 We like fruitwoods but we encourage you to experiment and find what best suits your tastes.

 Soak 1 cup of wood chips in a bowl of water for 20 minutes.

-Place the packet of wood chips, pierced-side up, under the grill rack and on top of the burners.
+Place the packet of wood chips, pierced-side up, under the grill grate and on top of the burners.
 Close the lid.
-Turn the heat to high and allow the grill and packet to heat until the chips smell smoky and smoke begins to billow from under the lid, about 15 minutes (don't worry if the packet temporarily catches on fire).
+Turn on the burner and set it to high heat.
+Allow the grill and packet to heat until the wood chunks smell smoky and smoke begins to billow from under the lid, 15 to 30 minutes (don't worry if the packet temporarily catches on fire).

-Cook poultry, meat or fish as you would normally, making sure to keep the grill covered during cooking.
+Cook poultry, meat or fish as you would normally.
+The cooking times might be a little bit different so monitor the temperature whole making sure to keep the grill covered as much as you can during cooking.